HewlettPackard/green-dcc/README.md

 2. Global Scheduling:
    - A centralized agent observes system-wide state and decides a destination DC for each task.
 3. Routing Penalty:
-   - Tasks sent to remote DCs incur transfer costs and delays.
+   - Tasks sent to remote DCs incur transfer cost, *and are delayed* by the measured serialization‑time + propagation‑time before they arrive (per `get_transmission_delay`).
 4. Execution:
    - Each DC executes tasks when resources are available.
    - Energy, cost, and carbon metrics are recorded.